NexusMutual/docs/docs/protocol/nxm-token/token-model.md

 The RAMM model is made up of two virtual one-sided [Uniswap v2-style pools](https://docs.uniswap.org/contracts/v2/concepts/protocol-overview/how-uniswap-works), which determine the price at which the mutual is willing to buy and sell NXM in value-accretive ranges for the mutual, complemented by a price ratchet to enable price discovery.

 The Below Pool and Above Pool are the two pools present in the system.
-These pools contain a defined amount of ETH liquidity paired with “virtual” NXM.
+These pools contain a defined amount of ETH liquidity paired with "virtual" NXM.
 This creates two internal pools, which have the same ETH liquidity; the NXM reserves in each pool are represented by a virtual NXM balance.
 The ETH and NXM balances change over time as NXM is sold and purchased.

 The two pools are described below: